 - 12.1 Sudbrooke has a green network of existing public rights of way connecting it to other communities.
 There is a direct footpath/cycleway from the village to Scothern, giving an accessible connection for people to access the services there such as the Primary School.
 There is also a direct footpath to Langworth along Wragby Road.
 Within the village itself, there is a more complex network of streets that provide some connectivity.
 However, even though some roads are in close proximity to one another, they can be difficult to access and you sometimes have to walk a distance to access your neighbours.
 The new development at Sudbrooke Park is providing either new connections or improving existing ones.
-It is important that any new development helps to improve connectivity within the community. - 12.2 The community has been campaigning for a direct footpath to Nettleham from the village.
+It is important that any new development helps to improve connectivity within the community. - 12.2 The community has been campaigning for a direct footpath to Nettleham from the village to help improve connectivity.
 The main reason for this is that Nettleham is a larger community and has more local facilities than Sudbrooke or its neighbours Scothern and Langworth.
-It is thought that a direct footpath will encourage people to walk or cycle to Nettleham rather than getting into their cars. - 12.3 The new pathway will be created from the Church in Sudbrooke on the right-hand side of the road for about 50 yards.
-The path will then continue on the opposite side of the road behind an existing hedgerow until you get to Crowthers Furniture Shop.
-Negotiations are ongoing with Nettleham Parish Council to continue the new path into Nettleham village. - 12.4 Walking, cycling, horse-riding lead to healthy activity and well-being for people and exercise for dogs and horses.
+It is thought that a direct footpath will encourage people to walk or cycle to Nettleham rather than getting into their cars. - 12.3 Walking, cycling, horse-riding lead to healthy activity and well-being for people and exercise for dogs and horses.
 In pursuit of this, it highlights the importance of protecting and enhancing our public rights of way in support of these benefits.
-Rights of Way can also provide routes to areas of recreation, historical interest, wildlife and tranquillity and links to neighbouring villages. - 12.5 The recent Neighbourhood Plan consultation and survey resulted in a highly positive response in all areas of these welfare activities, which indicated the underlying importance of our public rights of way.
-The survey received 211 returns from the consultation in April 2016.
-Survey results to the following questions rated by the 211 respondents as "High Priority" were as follows:
+Rights of Way can also provide routes to areas of recreation, historical interest, wildlife and tranquillity and links to neighbouring villages.